Nuclear icebreaker "Lenin" in Murmansk

 About museum

-The nuclear icebreaker Lenin – the world's first surface ship with a nuclear power plant.
-The icebreaker was built in the USSR, primarily to service the Northern Sea Route.
+The nuclear icebreaker Lenin was the world's first surface ship with a nuclear power plant.
+The icebreaker was built in the USSR, primarily to serve the Northern Sea Route.

 Museum features